Convert Your Book to an Epub File

 When you double-click a file in the Calibre file browser, you’ll see the HTML used, as well as a preview of what it looks like when viewing it in an e-reader.
 If you have the previously listed pages and need to find out which files they are in, just double-click the first few files to see their contents in the preview panel.

-Since we don’t have any of those files in our ebook, we’ll place our table of contents after the book’s title page.
+If you don’t have any of those files in your ebook, place your table of contents after the book’s title page.

 Make sure to save your changes.
 Click the “File” menu at the top of the screen and then select Save.